ekaneff/wk2-static/setup.md

-# Setup for Static File: Pipeline One (Multiple Pipelines Assignment)
+# Setup for Static File: Pipeline Two (Multiple Pipelines Assignment)
 #### By Emily Kaneff

 This repository is one of three that are part of a multiple pipeline deployment system made with Ansible.
 The set up and deployment process will be mostly the same in some aspects, but different enough that it is important for you to go through each one carefully and thoroughly as to not leave out any important pieces.